New to Keto? Have questions? Here are the answers!

 Q. So, carbs are the devil?

-A. Absolutely not, and Ketogenic Living 101: Eat Fat to Burn Fat is not a “zero carb diet”.
+A. Absolutely not, and Ketogenic Living 101: Healthy Fats.
+Healthy Life! is not a “zero carb diet”.
 Whole food sources of carbohydrates, including those in non-starchy vegetables, seeds, nuts, certain berries, herbs, and high-quality dairy provide valuable micronutrients.
 My clients are encouraged to include these whole food carbohydrates each day.

 You want to know the real devil?
 It’s sugar.
 Sugar truly destroys the body and causes life-threatening disease.
 In 2016 a huge sugar industry scandal revealed that the sugar lobby sponsored a phony Harvard research study in the 1960’s to take the heat off of sugar’s role in heart disease and place it on fat.
 Even before that, in 2014, researchers were able to scientifically prove that too much sugar will significantly increase the risk of dying from cardiovascular disease.